 Then there’s the issue of “alternative facts” and other such nonsense.
 Fact checkers search for objective information to prove or disprove particular statements, and it’s astonishing the amount of lying that’s going on.
 It’s the nature of the game that politicians will exaggerate, give one-sided answers, and dance around questions.

 Fact checking focuses on the flat out lies that can be verified by available factual information.
 Donald Trump is a remarkable example of a politician who consistently makes verifiably inaccurate statements.
 Whether you agree with his policies or not, the extent of the outright lying is disturbing.

 The downside to fact-checking is that it can end up reinforcing the original message through repetition and increased familiarity through what’s known as the illusory truth effect.

 How we consume news

 Increasingly, people are consuming news primarily via social media.
 If we’re going to talk about fake news, social media is one place we should be turning our attention to.
 The traditional news media at least hold themselves to some form of journalistic standards, whereas on social media the standards drop down to the lowest common denominator.
 And have you seen what the lowest common denominator is out there on social media?
 It’s not pretty.

 What’s my point with this?
 Essentially, be skeptical.
 Have a BS filter.
+Put on your critical thinking hat.
 Recognize that just because someone’s talking about a topic doesn’t mean they know what they’re talking about.